-Tax fees were paid for professional services relating to reviews of the Company's corporate tax returns and for tax advisory services.
-The increase of \$9,400 is largely due to an increase in fees paid in connection with filing of the Company's Scientific Research and Experimental Development tax claim.
+Tax fees were paid for professional services primarily relating to the review of the Company's corporate tax returns, commodity tax return, filing of Scientific Research and Experimental Development ("SRED") tax claim, and for tax advisory services.
+The increase of \$6,000 is largely due to a fee paid for assistance with a CRA SRED audit.